Local high schools make plans to hold graduations, proms

 Jackson High School released information in mid-April regarding its alternative dates for prom and graduation, which are scheduled for June 13 and 19, respectively.
 The alternative dates, should the virus still be a factor then, are June 11 for prom and June 17 for commencement.

-In an April 15 weekly update posted on the school's website, school officials explained more specific information about prom would be announced closer to June 13.
-The update advised students and families to "use caution when purchasing dresses or tuxedos" in the event restrictions were not yet lifted.
+In an April 15 weekly update posted on the schools website, school officials explained more specific information about prom would be announced closer to June 13.
+The update advised students and families to use caution when purchasing dresses or tuxedos in the event restrictions were not yet lifted.

 As a way to honor its prospective graduates, JHS officials have been sharing Facebook posts with the name and university choice of those seniors who have received academic scholarships or who have enlisted in the military.